-The following information should be read in conjunction with the Consolidated Financial Statements of Aurora Solar Technologies Inc. ("the Company", or "Aurora") for the years ended 31 March 2022 and 2021, and the related notes attached thereto, which were prepared in accordance with International Financial Reporting Standards ("IFRS").
-This discussion covers the years ended 31 March 2022 and 2021 and the subsequent period up to the date of the issuance of this MD&A. All amounts are expressed in Canadian dollars, unless otherwise indicated.
+The following information should be read in conjunction with the unaudited Condensed Interim Consolidated Financial Statements of Aurora Solar Technologies Inc. ("the Company", or "Aurora") for the three months ended 30 June 2022 and 2021, and the related notes attached thereto, which were prepared in accordance with International Financial Reporting Standards ("IFRS").
+This discussion covers the three months ended 30 June 2022 and 2021 and the subsequent period up to the date of the issuance of this MD&A. All amounts are expressed in Canadian dollars, unless otherwise indicated.

-Additional information about the Company, including the audited Consolidated Financial Statements, and the notes thereto, for the years ended 31 March 2022 and 2021, prepared in accordance with IFRS, can be found on SEDAR at www.sedar.com.
+Additional information about the Company, including the audited annual Consolidated Financial Statements, and the notes thereto, for the years ended 31 March 2022 and 2021, prepared in accordance with IFRS, can be found on SEDAR at www.sedar.com.